eeb313-2019/Codes-R-Us/CONDUCT.md

   2. Determine to-do list for next work period

 **Schedule**
-Meeting   Leader      Recorder    Organizer   'Day off' 1         Gloria      Mariel      Josh         Sebastian 2         Sebastian   Gloria      Mariel       Josh
-3         Josh        Sebastian   Gloria       Mariel 4         Mariel      Josh        Sebastian    Gloria
+Meeting   Leader,      Recorder,    Organizer,   'Day off' 1         Gloria,      Mariel,      Josh,         Sebastian 2         Sebastian,   Gloria,     Mariel,       Josh 3         Josh,        Sebastian,   Gloria,       Mariel 4         Mariel,      Josh,        Sebastian,    Gloria

 ## Resolving Conflict
-Should conflict or debate arise, the matter will be settled by democratic vote Should the vote be a tie, the leader of the day will decide the outcome If the conflict becomes a reoccuring issue, course instructors will be consulted
+Should conflict or debate arise, the matter will be settled by democratic vote.
+Should the vote be a tie, the leader of the day will decide the outcome.
+If the conflict becomes a reoccuring issue, course instructors will be consulted.